SoneyBun/wyatt/Datasets/README.md

 <!-- Disclaimer -->
 >[!NOTE]
->wy@ uses a variety of datasets.
+>Wyatt uses a variety of datasets.
 Make sure to upload the data appropriately.

->[!CAUTION]
+>[!NOTE]
 >Do not include the Datasets folder when uploading the files.
 Instead, upload each file individually.

 <!-- Divider -->